 A 10-point checklist for warehouse outsourcing

 When starting to outsource warehousing and supply chain management, be aware that these long-standing processes have a direct impact on your customer service.
-Here are ten points to watch for when outsourcing your warehousing and fulfilment, based on experiences from clients, logistics service providers and supply chain experts.
+Here are ten points to watch out for when outsourcing your warehousing and fulfillment, based on experiences from clients, logistics service providers and supply chain experts.

 1. See outsourcing as an ongoing journey, not an instant cure for all supply chain processes